 Ease of mind

-RVshare has a secure payment system that comes with a $10,000 peace-of-mind guarantee.
-This company really cares about your safety and comfortability- they also offer 24/7 roadside assistance throughout your entire trip!
+Make sure, when booking, there is a secure payment system that comes with a guarantee.
+This will prove that the company really cares about your safety and comfortability.
+Oftentimes they also offer 24/7 roadside assistance throughout your entire trip!

 Okay.
 You have the perfect RV, now what?
 It´s easy to get excited, jump the gun, and make mistakes along the way.
 To ensure a smoother and safer journey, it’s important to take notes on what to look out for while on the road in an RV for the first time.